-(Arête News) — U.N.
-Secretary-General António Guterres opened the United Nations General Assembly’s high-level gathering on Tuesday with a plea for U.S.-China unity while pushing his top priorities of fighting climate change and preventing more war.
+UNITED NATIONS (AN) — U.N.
+Secretary-General António Guterres opened the U.N.
+General Assembly's high-level gathering on Tuesday with a plea for U.S.-China unity while pushing his top priorities of fighting climate change and preventing more war.

 Guterres, who rose from Socialist Party leadership to become Portugal's prime minister before ascending the U.N.'s ranks, warned in his annual "state of the world" address that the world is splintering into factions allied with either the United States or China.

 He cautioned that the two-sided approach is causing unnecessary tensions and leading to conflicting economic rules of global governance.

 "And at this time of transition and dysfunction in global power relations, there is a new risk looming on the horizon that may not yet be large, but it is real," Guterres said, urging the world to do everything possible to maintain universal economic and legal systems with strong multilateral institutions.

 "I fear the possibility of a Great Fracture: the world splitting in two," he told world leaders from the U.N.’s 193 member nations, "with the two largest economies on Earth creating two separate and competing worlds, each with their own dominant currency, trade and financial rules, their own internet and artificial intelligence capacities, and their own zero sum geopolitical and military strategies."

 His appeal for globalism, or universalism, contrasted sharply with the populist nationalism of the leaders of Brazil — the General Assembly's traditional first speaker — and the United States, the second speaker.
 Brazil's new president, Jair Bolsonaro, said other countries have disrespected Brazil for too long.
 “We are not here to erase nationalities and overrule sovereignty in the name of an abstract global interest,” he said.